dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 ### Apple OS X / macOS

 Download and run the PKG installer.
 Halimede will be available from Applications.
-The PKG installer includes OpenJDK 11 (from Azul).
+The PKG installer includes OpenJDK 11 (from AdoptOpenJDK).

 ### GNU/Linux